pdp10/rainbow/README.md

 - RAM: 128 MB.

-### Compilation
+### Compilation / Execution
-You need JDK 1.6 (see http://java.sun.com/) and Ant.
-Enter in Rainbow/src.
+To compile the source code, you need JDK 1.7 and Ant.

+Enter in the Rainbow/ folder.
+Then
 To compile the source code, type:
 ```
 ant jar